apache/pulsar/site2/docs/txn-use.md

 2. Enable transaction.

-    Change the configuration in the `broker.conf` file.
+    Change the configuration in the `broker.conf` or `standalone.conf` file.

     ```
+    //mandatory configuration, used to enable transaction coordinator
     transactionCoordinatorEnabled=true

+    //mandtory configuration, used to create systemTopic used for transaction buffer snapshot
     systemTopicEnabled=true

+    //It is a mandatory configuration, if need to guanrantee exactly-once semantics.
+    brokerDeduplicationEnabled=true
     ```

     If you want to enable batch messages in transactions, follow the steps below.